-The impact on the business from climate change continues to be assessed; all relevant data is considered and action taken as appropriate.
+The impact on the business from climate change continues to be assessed; relevant data is considered and action taken as appropriate bearing in mind the long term nature of the impacts of climate change.
 The managing agent is mindful of its corporate and social responsibilities in the global market place in which the syndicate is active.
 Specific resource has been dedicated to evaluating climate change with an on-going review of the risk factors from a financial and an operational perspective.